alysshah/discord-streak-bot/README.md

 - **Daily Logging**: Log your contributions with a quick command or reaction.
 - **Reaction Tracking**: Keeps streak tracking flexible for group activities.
-- **Leaderboards**: Ranks contributors for a competitive, motivating aspect.
+- **Monthly Leaderboards**: Ranks contributors for a competitive, motivating aspect.
+Contributions reset at the start of each month, providing fresh competition.
 - **Milestone Celebrations**: Recognizes key achievements like streak length and anniversaries.
 - **User Stats**: Shows individual contributions and rank.
 - **Customizable Reminder Time**: Automatically reminds users to contribute at a specified time.